hbc/ngs-workshops/_posts/2014-11-20-introduction-to-chip-seq.md

 If for some reason any of the previous steps did not work you can retrieve a quality-controlled, trimmed and filtered FASTQ file from the `Data Library` in the `ChIP-Seq Data` library, subfolder `Sequence and reference data` (`H1hesc_Input_Rep1_chr12_qualityfiltered.fastq`).

-### Load the filtered FASTQ file and Reference Genome
+### Load the filtered FASTQ file and reference genome
 {:.no_toc}

 To avoid excessive runtimes during later steps we will not align the reads against the whole human genome, just `chr12:1,000,000-33,800,000`.
 We have retrieved the sequence for this chromosome from UCSC GoldenPath (hg19) and added it to the "Data Library".
 This means we won't use the pre-built genome indices, but submit our own reference sequence.
 We are also using only a subset of reads from a single sample for the next few steps.